apporbit/Dev-Tools/README.md

 This script was made using the yum command in order to install the program needed.
 It first updates the program you require to be downloaded, given that you have it, and then, if the program does not exist, it starts to install the program.

+#### Future Improvements:

+1. To be able to implement instant installation of necessary programs needed to run the script.
+	Integration of the installation script in the git commit process for automatic installation of neces	    sary debuggers

+2. To integrate more languages in the pre-commit script in order to check a broader range of files.

+3. To test the script in an OS other than Linux and make sure it runs and does not create errors.